colmenasio/ALU_INT_web_scraper/README.md

 ## Full Documentation

 _For more examples, please refer to the [Documentation](Documentacion(EXTREMELY%20OUTDATED).pdf) NOTE THAT THE DOCUMENTATION, RN, IS EXTREMELY OUTDATED.
-THE CODE COMMENTS THEMSELF ACT AS A BETTER DOCUMENTATION
+THE CODE COMMENTS/DOCSTRINGS THEMSELF ACT AS A BETTER DOCUMENTATION FOR NOW

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments